 Supply & Demand Dynamics

 Demand for Coring services driven by exploration and appraisal activities around the world and to a small extent by field redevelopment.
-Around 95% of coring services are required during exploration and appraisal activities.
-Coring Services has been traditionally a small and cyclical market, with the growth highly correlated with exploration activities and oil price.
+Around 95% of coring services are required during the phase of exploration and appraisal.
+Coring services have been traditionally a small and cyclical market, with the growth highly correlated with exploration activities and oil price.

 Coring services is extremely critical for Buyers, as quality of obtained cores and its stabilization directly impact further reservoir studies and a number high impact decisions.
 While there is ample number of service companies, experience in dealing in similar reservoirs is important, and not many companies may have it.
 Due to cyclical nature of the category, opportunities exist to take advantages of downturns and perform required coring jobs.